maxpertici/button-styles/README.md

 1. Install and activate the plugin
 2. Modify/add styles in `/sources/config.js`
 3. Follow the same naming and structure conventions as existing styles
-4. Adapt `/sources/scss/button-styles.scss` for your needs
+4. Adapt `/sources/scss/button-styles.scss` to your needs
 5. Run the build process `npm run build`
-6. Your custom styles are available for contributors
+6. Your custom styles are now available for contributors

-### N.B.:
+### Note:
-At this moment, the default style and default color MUST BE fill and primary.
+Currently, the default style and default color MUST be "fill" and "primary".